 To assist students with tuition charges, the College offers an interest free monthly or annual payment plan administered by Nelnet Business Solutions.
 The plan allows students to fulfill their financial obligation to the College by automatic electronic processing of installment payments.
 There is a per semester or annual enrollment fee for this program.
-More information can be obtained from the Business Office or on our website by accessing the NBS/e-cashier link.
+More information can be obtained from the Business Office or on our website by accessing the Finance Options tab.